Today, I want to talk to you about the four stages of your MLM Business.

 You’re sponsoring people, but you have very little duplication on your team.
 No one is doing anything.
 You are the one doing most of the work.

-If you’re lucky you might have one other leader on your team, or a couple of potential leaders, but in most cases you have very few people on your team sponsoring new people each month.
+If you’re lucky you might have one other serious person on your team, or a couple of potential leaders, but in most cases you have very few people on your team sponsoring new people each month and taking responsibility of their own business.

 During this phase people often ask themselves “why am I doing what I am doing?” or “how come I’m the only one doing all the work?” or “why can’t I find other people who are willing to work as hard as I am?” or “how come I’m only making $500 per month, but I’m working 20 hours per week on my business?”